How do you calculate overtime pay in Washington?

 How Much is Overtime Pay in Washington?

-For certain cases, such as piece rate, flat rate, and employees with two or more hourly rates, the overtime pay can be half hourly (0.5 times the hourly rate).
+For certain cases, such as piece rate and flat rate employees, the overtime pay can be half hourly (0.5 times the hourly rate).

 Additionally, employers and collective bargaining agreements can offer overtime pay that is more generous than the Washington overtime law.